There is nothing that does not flow forth from the Dharma Realm,

 Probably no one would guess that this spacious hall used to be an indoor basketball court.
 Thus its structure is completely sealed with no windows.
 There is a nearly twenty foot high wooden statue of the Thousand-Handed, Thousand-Eyed Guanshiyin (Avalokiteshvara) Bodhisattvain in the Hall of Ten Thousand Buddhas.
 Majestic and towering, this adorned figure is crowned with transformation Buddhas.
 There are a thousand hands in the front and back, each with a compassionate eye in its palm.
-Over ten years ago, the Venerable Master commissioned Layman Wang Taisheng, a master carver of wooden Buddhist statues from Hong Kong, to come to the City of Ten Thousand Buddhas to carve this statue.
+Over ten years ago, the Venerable Master commissioned Layman Wang Taisheng, a master carver of wooden Buddhist statues from Hong Kong, to come to the city of 10 000 buddhas to carve this statue.
 Layman Wang spend several years creating this Thousand-Handed, Thousand-Eyed Guanshiyin Bodhisattva statue.
 One thought of sincerity can dispel myriad disasters.
 Guanshiyin Bodhisattva’s compassion and her response to prayers are inconceivable.
 As long as one is sincere, one’s wishes will be fulfilled.
-There are countless stories of responses received from Guanshiyin Bodhisattva at the City of Ten Thousand Buddhas.
+There are countless stories of responses received from Guanshiyin Bodhisattva at the city of 10 000 buddhas.

 The most eye-catching thing about the Jewelled Hall of Ten Thousand Buddhas is that the walls on all four sides are covered with a grid of compartments, and each compartment contains a statue of a Buddha.
 There are a total of ten thousand Buddha statues, great and small.
 When one stands amidst them, one feels as if one is in the Thousand Buddhas Cave in Dunhuang, China.
 It should be mentioned that these ten thousand Buddha statues were made by the Venerable Master himself over ten years ago.
 Foregoing sleep, the Master spent the nights casting each statue from a mold and then etching its features by hand.
 The features are simple and serene, not elaborately decorated.
 It is said that when the Master cast the molds, he added a snatch of his own hair to each statue.
 The Master said,